wavefrontHQ/docs/pages/doc/access.md

 6. Click **Execute**.

-   If the dashboard `"id"` or version don't exist, the API call returns an error the type:
+   If the dashboard `"id"` and the dashboard version don't exist, the API call returns an error, like:

    ```
      {
       "status":